tommasobo/REPS_EuroSys_Artifact/README.md

 make clean && cd datacenter/ && make clean && cd .. && make -j 8 && cd datacenter/ && make -j 8 && cd ..
 ```

+You might see some warnings during the compilation, it is safe to ignore them for now, we plan on fixing them at a later date.

 # Testing the artifacts
 To test the artifacts we provide a series of Bash files that can be run from the ```artifact_scripts/``` directory of the project.